Beautiful Dyed Easter Eggs

-In many cultures, Eater eggs have been used as the symbol of life and rebirth.
+In many cultures, Easter eggs have been used as symbols of life and rebirth.
 For Christianity, it meant the resurrection of Christ.
 The hard shell represented the tomb and the new life starting from within it.
 Traditionally, eggs were used to celebrate new life and fertility or the arrival of spring.

-Every year, our family tradition is ‘an egg hunt’.
-Of course, I hid the colored eggs all over the house and the kids have to find them.
-My Aadi was a real champ so he needed more eggs to keep him busy.
+Every year, our family tradition is an egg hunt.
+Of course, I hid the colored eggs all over the house, and the kids had to find them.
+My Aadi was a real champ, so he needed more eggs to keep him busy.

 Why make colored eggs?